FIVE MOST SURPRISING FINDS

 Scott-Clayton analysis of federal data, Brookings Institution, 2018

-That statistic is worth pausing on: a Black person with a bachelor’s degree is more likely to default on student loans than a white person who dropped out without completing a degree.
+That statistic is worth pausing on.
+A Black person with a bachelor's degree is more likely to default on student loans than a white person who dropped out without completing a degree.
 They did everything they were told.
 They followed every rule.
 They discovered the math of higher education works differently based on skin color.

 Student Loan Debt Gap: Black vs. White Graduates